OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/ARC Accessibility Controller/Addon modules/Base module/README.md

 ## Sales recommendations

-Through the licencing you are free to make and sell these boards in group buys or even commercial applications.
+Through the licensing you are free to make and sell these boards in group buys or even commercial applications.

-The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible to everyone can enjoy the project.
+The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible so everyone can enjoy the project.

 I would like to see these boards offered at cost or as close to at cost as possible.